stijnmoreels/Node.js-Abstraction/README.md

 ### Generic Middleware
 As finishing touch, a Generic Middleware library (Only one implementation).
 I always wanted a middleware library that I could use in different situations, and not only ONE middleware library for ONE usage.

-This solutions provides a middleware library for loading a single entity, during the initialisation of the library, a function must be passed by in the constructor (```employeeRepository.getOne```).
+This solutions provides a middleware library for loading a single entity, during the initialisation of the library, a **function** must be passed by in the constructor (```employeeRepository.getOne```).
+The reason I chose a function as parameter and not the whole Repository is that now you have less to pass by in the constructor and the middleware is now **Repository independent**.

 This function wil be executed in the middleware.